-Government's grants and contributions are recognised in the CIES when conditions attached to the grant or contributions has be satisfied.
-Government's grants and contributions that have been satisfied are carried in the Balance Sheet as creditors.
+Grants and contributions are recognised in the CIES when conditions attached to the grant or contributions has been satisfied.
+Government grants and contributions that have been satisfied are carried in the Balance Sheet as creditors.
 Where capital grants are credited to the CIES they are reversed out of the General Fund Balance in the Movements in Reserves Statement (MIRS).
 Where the grant is yet to be used to finance capital it is held on the Capital Grant unapplied reserve.
 Where it has been used it is transferred to the Capital Adjustment Account (CAA).

-9. Leases (IAS 17)
+9. Leases (IFRS16)

 Leases are classified as finance leases where the terms of the lease transfer substantially all the risks and rewards incidental to ownership of the property, plant or equipment from the lessor to the lessee.
-All other Leases are classified as operating leases.
+All other leases are classified as operating leases.